 - Restricted items

 It’s especially important to provide accurate tariff codes and invoices when fulfilling international orders.
 Faire can help identify the right tariff codes for your products and auto-generate the invoices you need for customs.
 If you ever have doubts about whether your products can be sold internationally or any other international shipping concerns, contact a customs broker before shipping.
 You can also consult your chosen shipping partners for the most up-to-date packaging and shipping rules.

 Learn about projected shipping times and costs

 If you choose to ship on your own, just be aware of how current shipping costs will affect your customers.
-For example, USPS will be instituting some new seasonal cost increases this year.
+For example, starting this October 2 and continuing through January 22, 2023, USPS will be instituting new seasonal costs, with retail customers paying up to $6 more per package.
 It’s always a good idea to compare Faire’s negotiated shipping rates with the current rates of your preferred shipping partners to see if you can pass on some savings to your retailers.